cydtrj/yanxinguang.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
 ### Title

-#### Analysis of the Phenomenon and Governance of Online Violence in the Post-Truth Era
+#### 《Analysis of the Phenomenon and Governance of Online Violence in the Post-Truth Era》

 ### Time and Position
 > September 2020 - December 2021, Team project, Team members